-In Fireware v12.1 and higher, Link Monitor settings appear in the multi-WAN configuration.
+In Fireware v12.1 to v12.2.1, Link Monitor settings appear in the multi-WAN configuration.

 ext-if is the interface number of the External Interface that is monitored to trigger a failover.

 Im-param is the Link Monitor parameter.
 Im-param must be one of these options: